Micdu70/FallGuysStats/README.md

 ## Changelog récent de la Version Officielle

+  - `1.197`
+    - Bugfix and program optimization
+  - `1.196`
+    - Bugfix and program optimization
+  - `1.195`
+    - Bugfix and program optimization
+  - `1.194`
+    - Updated new show and round names
+    - Bugfix and program optimization
+  - `1.193`
+    - Bugfix and program optimization
+  - `1.192`
+    - Bugfix and program optimization
+  - `1.191`
+    - Bugfix and program optimization
+  - `1.190`
+    - Add information to graph of grades by round
+    - Bugfix and program optimization
   - `1.189`
     - Add a graph of grades by round (Click Playtime)
     - Bugfix and program optimization